Start an order, take a PIN terminal payment and invoice the items#

 Overview#

-1. Create an order with createOrder
+1. Start an order using createOrder

-2. Add items to the order with addItemsToOrder
+2. Add items via addItemsToOrder

-Step 1 — Create an order#
+Step 1 — Start an order#

 Input: CreateOrderInput!